DinbandhuKumarSingh/netconf/README.md

 ### Differences from [`github.com/juniper/go-netconf/netconf`](https://pkg.go.dev/github.com/Juniper/go-netconf)

-* **Much cleaner, idomatic API, less dumb** I, @nemith, was the original creator of the netconf package and it was my very first Go project and it shows.
+* **Much cleaner, idomatic API, less dumb** I, @DinbandhuKumarSingh, was the original creator of the netconf package and it was my very first Go project and it shows.
 There are number of questionable API design, code, and a lot of odd un tested bugs.
 Really this rewrite was created to fix this.
 * **No impled vendor ownership** Moving the project out of the `Juniper` organization allowes better control over the project, less implied support (or lack there of), and hopefully more contributions.
 * **Transports are implemented in their own packages.**  This means if you are not using SSH or TLS you don't need to bring in the underlying depdendencies into your binary.
 * **Stream based transports.**  Should mean less memory usage and much less allocation bringing overall performance higher.